databricks/koalas/docs/source/user_guide/faq.rst

 Koalas doesn't support several APIs that may cause memory issues mostly due to the size of the data.

+For example, implementing and using `DataFrame.values` in Koalas can cause all data belonging to the

+DataFrame to be loaded into the driver's memory, causing memory errors like OOM.

 The following is a list of APIs that Koalas doesn't plan to support.

 - DataFrame